 Harold N. Anderson

-Harold Anderson became one of the nation's most popular and respected American illustrators throughout the first have of the 20th century, recognized for his assistance to younger artists and illustrators.
+Harold Anderson became one of the nation's most popular and respected American illustrators throughout the first half of the 20th century, recognized for his assistance to younger artists and illustrators.

 Born in Boston, Massachusetts, in 1894, Anderson studied at Fenway Art School with Chase Emerson, Harold Brett and Arthur Spear.
 He next moved to New Rochelle, New York, to work within the well-known artist colony, home to many of the top commercial illustrators of the day.
 In 1919, his first illustrations were published in Boys’ Life, followed by commissions from the leading publications, many national advertising campaigns, and twenty-four-sheet billboard posters.